Daniel D. Tompkins: Legacy

-The Tompkinsville neighborhood of Staten Island is named for Tompkins, and the streets in that neighborhood are named for his children.
-There is also a Masonic lodge in the town named for him.
+The Tompkinsville neighborhood of Staten Island is named for Tompkins, and streets in that neighborhood are named for his children.
+Tompkins Masonic Lodge #471 in that same section of Staten Island is also named for him.
 Tompkins is credited with being one of the founding members of the Brighton Heights Reformed Church on Staten Island.
 The church was founded in 1823, during his term as vice president.
 Its first meeting place was in New York Marine Hospital (then known as the Quarantine), a predecessor of the immigration facility on Ellis Island.

 Four forts in New York State in the War of 1812 were named for Governor Tompkins, in Staten Island, Sackets Harbor, Buffalo, and Plattsburgh.

 Tompkins Park in Bedford Stuyvesant, Brooklyn, New York (now called Herbert Von King Park) was named after Tompkins.
 The nearby Tompkins Avenue and Tompkins Public Houses are likewise named.

 Tompkins County in New York, Tompkins Square Park in Manhattan, Public School 69 Daniel D. Tompkins School in Staten Island, and the Town of Tompkins are named after him, as is Tompkins Road, running between Post Road (NY-22) and Fenimore Road in Scarsdale, New York.

 Tompkinsville, Kentucky, is named for Tompkins.
-It is the county seat of Monroe County, Kentucky, which is named for the president under whom Tompkins served as vice president.
+It is the county seat of Monroe County, Kentucky, which is named for the President under whom Tompkins served as Vice President.

-Tompkins was member of Hiram Lodge 72, Mount Pleasant, New York and became Grand Master of the Grand Lodge of New York from 1820 to 1822.
-The Daniel D. Tompkins Memorial Chapel at the Masonic Home in Utica, New York was built in his honor in 1911.
-The Grand Lodge of New York celebrated the centennial of the chapel on June 25, 2011.

 Tompkins was mentioned by Kris Kringle in the 1947 film Miracle on 34th Street.
 The screenplay was incorrect, however, in that Kringle mentions that Tompkins served as vice president under John Quincy Adams when Adams's vice president was actually John C. Calhoun.
 Tompkins was the sixth vice president and Adams was the sixth president, leading to confusion in the script.

 American actor and producer Richard Kollmar, husband of columnist and TV personality Dorothy Kilgallen, was a great-great-grandchild of Tompkins.